HuazhenLiu113/HuazhenLiu113.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2023.12*: The 1st Scholarship rewarded by Shanghai Jiao Tong University.
-- *2023.11*: Shanghai Jiao Tong University first-class academic scholarship.
+- *2022.12*: The 1st Scholarship rewarded by Shanghai Jiao Tong University.
-- *2022.3* Tianjin University "Outstanding Student" Award.
+- *2022.03*: "Outstanding Student" of Tianjin University.
-- *2020.10* Tianjin University "Merit Student" Award.
+- *2021.10*: "Merit Student" of Tianjin University.
+- *2021.05*: The Second Prize of China Undergraduate Mathematical Contest in Modeling.
+- *2020.12*: The First Prize of Chinese Mathematics Competitions.
+- *2019.12*: The First Prize of Chinese Mathematics Competitions.
-- *2019.10* Tianjin Municipal Government Scholarship.
+- *2019.09*: Tianjin Municipal Government Scholarship.

 # 📖 Educations
 - *2022.09 - now*, Master degree,  Shanghai Jiao Tong University.